ChristianDevPM/Bennys-Project/README.md

-# Benny's CueTime Project
+# 🎱 Benny's CueTime Project

+> 🟢 **Status:** Project Complete (Final submission – May 2025)

+---

 ## 🎯 Overview

-**Benny's CueTime Project** is a pool table rental management system designed for Benny's Billiards and Sports Bar.
-Built as part of a senior MIS capstone, this system includes custom-built applications for both bartenders and managers, along with full documentation for implementation, training, and technical support.
+**Benny's CueTime Project** is a pool table rental management system developed for Benny's Billiards and Sports Bar.
+Created as part of a senior MIS capstone at East Carolina University, this project includes fully developed applications for both bartenders and managers, complete documentation, training materials, and a comprehensive project lifecycle archive.

-The repository tracks progress across development sprints, housing all source code, planning documents, and deliverables.
+The project followed an Agile sprint-based approach with detailed planning, system design, development, and deployment phases documented from start to finish.

 ---